-Key audit matters How our audit addressed the key audit matters Impairment of aircraft related assets The carrying value of aircraft, property and equipment includes AED 1,954.1 million as of 31 December 2022 relating to aircraft related assets.
-We consider this to be a key audit matter because significant judgements and estimates are applied to conclude if there is any indication that assets are impaired, which could include a notable decline in the financial performance, worsened economic and financial prospects due to economic and other factors, and the extent of impairment, if any.
-The impairment of aircraft related assets is measured by comparing their carrying value to their estimated fair value less costs of disposal and value in use at the individual cash generating units (CGU) level.
-The inherent risks associated with assessing the recoverable amount of aircraft related assets are Our procedures included the following: Obtained an understanding of the business process used to determine impairment indicators and the recoverable amount Assessed the design and implementation of controls in this area.
-For value in use calculations provided by management, our audit procedures included challenging estimates of net cash flows expected to be generated from these assets based on the assumptions of their future utilisation, revenue generation and related costs.
-We challenged the appropriateness of estimates for each CGU based on our assessment of the historical accuracy of the Group's estimates in previous periods. significant.
+Key audit matters How our audit addressed the key audit matters Impairment of aircraft related assets now our addit addressed the key addit matters Aircraft related assets, which are included within property and equipment, are carried at AED 2.1 billion in the consolidated statement of financial position as at 31 December 2023.
+We consider the impairment of aircraft related assets to be a key audit matter because significant judgements and estimates are applied to conclude if there is any indication that assets are impaired, which could include a notable decline in the financial performance, worsened economic and financial prospects due to economic and other factors, and the extent of impairment, if any.
+The following impairment indicators were noted in the Group's G5000 series aircraft fleet: • The market value of these aircraft has declined faster than would be expected as a result of the passage of time and/or normal use; and • Interest rates have increased during the year Our procedures included, inter alia, the following: Obtained an understanding of the business process used to determine impairment indicators and the recoverable amount.
+Assessed the controls over the abovementioned process to determine if they had been appropriately designed and implemented.
+For value in use calculations provided by management, our audit procedures included challenging estimates of net cash flows expected to be generated from G5000 fleet assets based on the assumptions of their future utilisation, revenue generation and related costs.
+We challenged the appropriateness of estimates for G5000 fleet based on our assessment of the historical accuracy of the Group's estimates in previous periods. which has an impact on the discount rate used in determining the value in use of these aircraft.
+The impairment of the G5000 series aircraft fleet is measured by comparing their carrying value to their estimated recoverable amount, being the higher of estimated fair value less costs of disposal and value in use at the individual cash generating units (CGU) level.
+The inherent risks associated with assessing the recoverable amount of aircraft related assets are significant.
 Management's measurement of recoverable amount requires significant judgement to be applied in the determination of CGUs and estimation of current and future market conditions, projected cash flows and discount rates.
-For the year ended 31 December 2022, the Group has recorded an impairment loss on its G5000 fleet • For fair value calculations provided by management, we have reviewed the reports and the underlying data and assumptions to ascertain whether the valuation of the aircraft fleet was performed in accordance with the requirements of IFRS 13 Fair Value Measurement. (separate CGU) amounting to AED 9.1 million.
+The Group did not recognize an impairment loss related to aircraft related assets during the year.
 Refer to notes 3, 4 and 5 in the consolidated financial statements for the accounting policy and disclosure related to this matter.
+We involved our internal specialist to review the discount factor used for discounting cashflows.
+For fair value calculations provided by management, we have reviewed the reports and the underlying data and assumptions to ascertain whether the valuation of the G5000 aircraft fleet was performed in accordance with the requirements of IFRSs.
 Where we identified estimates that were outside acceptable parameters, we discussed these with management to understand the rationale behind the estimates made.
 Performed sensitivity analyses on the significant assumptions to evaluate the extent of their impact on the determination of fair values.
 Re-performed the arithmetical accuracy of the determination of recoverable amounts.
 We determined if the disclosures made in the consolidated financial statements for this matter were in accordance with the requirements of IFRSs.